MJAustinDev/PaPiPuPePo/README.md

 ### Game speed and rendering

-The game speed and rendering is attached to a simple timer system, see lines 146/147 of entry.cpp.
+The game speed and rendering is attached to a bare-bones timer system, see lines 146/147 of entry.cpp.
+The game speed seems to run faster on higher performance machines, as such I've uploaded a version with a longer gameloop wait time.
-I've uploaded the game for higher performance machines (I'd rather the game was slower on weaker machines than too fast and flashy on stronger machines).
+(I'd rather the game was slower on weaker machines than too fast and flashy on stronger machines).

-But I've included the cbp so you can easily modify the line and recompile the project for your machine.
+But I've included the Code::Blocks project so you can easily modify the line and recompile the project for your machine.
 ( hold > release + x, higher values of x make the game slower, lower values of x make the game faster).

-If you really wanted you could separate the game events and the rendering or just use a more reliable timer system?
-I'm not going to bother myself as I don't want to waste any more time on a game that I built years ago while testing the waters of bare-bones C++ game making.
+If I were to do this project again I'd use something like glfw and use their timer system, but again I don't want to waste anymore time on a game that was built years ago to test the waters of C++ game making.

 ### License